Frequently Asked Questions

 I think you broke one of my heads when you came out because it popped up in the air!

 If a head pops apart during the winterization process, it's not covered as a free repair, as the only reason a sprinkler head would "pop" is that it already has internal damage and there would be nothing we could do to prevent this from happening.

 I have some repairs that I need, can you do them when you winterize to save a service call charge?

 No, we can't.
-It's best to call us in September or earlier in the summer for repairs if you are aware of them.
-Otherwise, if a head or line is broken when we arrive, we will need to come out and fix it in the spring, there is not enough time in the schedule to fix it the same day as your winterization, and we do not carry the neccessary components this time of year.
+It's best to call us in early September or earlier in the summer for repairs if you are aware of them.
+Otherwise, if a head or line is broken when we arrive, we will need to come out and fix it in the spring, there is not enough time in the schedule to fix it the same day as your winterization, and we do not carry the necessary components this time of year.

 What other services does Pro-Turf offer?